3DPrintings

 4. Customisation and Localisation

-3D printing can utilise locally sourced materials, reducing reliance on imported components and promoting sustainable development.
+It can utilise locally sourced materials, reducing reliance on imported components and promoting sustainable development.

 3D Printed Buildings in Australia: A Growing Trend